krahulsrinivas/finemart-app/README.md

 ### Finemart is a full stack app built on flutters incredible ui.
 It is an E-commerce grocery supermarket app.
 The store is located in Marathalli Bangalore.
 The store consists of everyday products and at reasonable prices.
 <br/>

-## Stack used (MERN)
+## Stack used

-* React in the frontend (React Hooks).
-* Semantic Ui for external and prebuilt css.
+* Flutter for Frontend.
+* Firebase as the database and server.
-* Node.js for our javascript server.
+* Firebase-Functions for small lambda cloud functions.
-* MongoDB (Atlas) for our NoSQL database.
+* Mongodb for Full-Text search.
-* Express.js (framework for Node.js) used for building clear REST APIs

 <br/>
 <br/>